williamsantosa/DEPRECATED-jekyll-website/index.md

         text: >-
           *Research Assistant*
         text2: >-
-          Worked with Professor Jason Nielsen to create a machine learning program with neural networks that identifies factors correlating to the formation of the Higgs Boson with an approximately 80% validation accuracy from sample size of 200,000+ events.
+          Here I worked with Professor Jason Nielsen to create a machine learning program with neural networks that identifies factors correlating to the formation of the Higgs Boson with an approximately 80% validation accuracy from sample size of 200,000+ events.
       - image: assets/img/portfolio/thumbnails/ucsc-seal.jpg
         title: >+
           2021